 Due to its location on the eastern coast of Samar, the municipality of Hernani was left in a state of ruins when Typhoon Haiyan swept through, destroying numerous homes and practically all municipal buildings.
 Prior to the typhoon the 15 barangays that make up Hernani had no option but to evacuate to higher ground in a…Learn More

 On October 15th, 2013, a 7.2 magnitude earthquake rocked the Visayan region of the Philippines.
 More than 73,000 structures were damaged, at least 14,500 of which were completely destroyed.
 This earthquake left foundations crumbled, walls cracked, and the possibility that homes could collapse at anytime.
 Tremors happened often on Bohol after the earthquake and the…Learn More

 On November 8, 2013, one of the most dangerous typhoons on record hit the island of Leyte – and neighboring islands – in the eastern Visayas region of the Philippines.
-Dubbed a super typhoon, Haiyan (known locally as Yolanda) damaged or destroyed homes numbering in the 100,000s.Learn More
+Dubbed a super typhoon, Haiyan (known locally as Yolanda) damaged or destroyed 1.1 million homes.Learn More

 On December 16, 2011 the island of Mindanao was hit by Typhoon Washi – locally known as “Sendong.”
 Heavy rains caused destructive flash flooding which killed over 1,200 people and left hundreds more still missing.
 Nearly 50,000 homes were damaged or destroyed.Learn More